lakkatv/lakka-website/content/articles/2017/03/27/lakka-20-rc4-is-out.md

   thumbnail: media/rc4.png
 ---

-Lakka 2.0 RC4 is available for testers.
-This is certainly the last Release Candidate before the stable release.
+Lakka 2.0 RC4 is now available.
+This is the last planned Release Candidate before the stable release.

 ![RC4](media/rc4.png)